Table of Contents

 Intoxication with Tricyclic Antidepressants

-Induced vomiting and activated carbon administration is also useful here in conscious, cooperative patients.
+Induced vomiting and activated carbon administration are also useful here in conscious, cooperative patients.
 In comatose patients, however, the administration of the antidote physostigmine must be performed.
 Initiate circuit monitoring and eventual stabilization!

 Intoxication with Local Anesthetics